woo-kyu/woo-kyu.github.io/_posts/ML/2023-09-24-Bias_and_Variance_Trade_off.md

 <br><br>

-# Regularized loss functionㄴ
+# Regularized loss function

-- more higher models complexity is following to increaseing models parameters
+- more higher models complexity is following to increasing models parameters
 - If models complexity is higher, that will be lead to results that over-fitting
 - So, If models complexity is pretty high, do learn significant parameters in the data-sets
-- It means, make 0 what unnecessaries parameter
+- It means, make 0 what unnecessary parameter

 <br><br>